-The High Resolution Mirror Assembly (HRMA), shown schematically in Figure 4.1, contains the nested mirrors, center, forward and aft aperture plates, baffles, inner and outer cylinders, mounts, pre- and post-collimators, fiducial light transfer components, mirror support sleeves, forward and aft contamination covers, flux contamination monitors, and thermal control hardware.
+The HRMA, shown schematically in Figure 4.1, contains the nested mirrors, center, forward and aft aperture plates, baffles, inner and outer cylinders, mounts, pre- and post-collimators, fiducial light transfer components, mirror support sleeves, forward and aft contamination covers, flux contamination monitors, and thermal control hardware.
 The outer mirror pair is number 1, and, progressing inwards, 3, 4, and 6.
 The original design had six mirror pairs; numbers 2 and 5 were eliminated.
 The pair diameters range from about 0.65 to 1.23 meters.
-The distance from the center of the Central Aperture Plate (CAP) separating the paraboloid and hyperboloid mirrors to the Gaussian focal point is 10.0548 meters, with each mirror pair varying slightly about this value.
-Note that this distance is close to, but not exactly, the focal length .
-Some other characteristics are given in Table 4.1 and in section 4.5
+The distance from the center of the Central Aperture Plate (CAP) separating the paraboloid and hyperboloid mirrors to the HRMA focus is 10.0548 meters, with each mirror pair varying slightly about this value.
+Note that this distance is close to, but not exactly, the focal length.
+An annular on-axis beam enters each mirror pair, is reflected from paraboloids and hyperboloids and exits to converge to a focus.
+The angle θ between the direction of the reflected ray and the optical axis lies between two cone angles θ_c and θ_d .
+These and other important HRMA characteristics are listed in Table 4.1.